Programs/Upper Secondary/Combined Phys + Chem

 Schools we serve.

-Both branches see Sec 3 / 4 Combined Science students from across the north and west of Singapore — across both G3 and G2 streams.
+Both branches see Sec 3 / 4 Combined Science students from across the north and west of Singapore — across both G3 and G2 subject levels.
 A snapshot of the schools currently in our classes.

 Recent Sec 3 / 4 (G3 / G2) Combined Sci · Phys + Chem student schools include: Bukit Batok Secondary · Bukit View Secondary · Hillgrove Secondary · Swiss Cottage Secondary · Dunearn Secondary · Bukit Panjang Government High · Greenridge Secondary · West Spring Secondary · Fuhua Secondary · Hua Yi Secondary · Northbrooks Secondary · Yishun Town Secondary · Chong Boon Secondary · Ahmad Ibrahim Secondary · Naval Base Secondary · Orchid Park Secondary · North View Secondary · Peirce Secondary · Anderson Secondary · Sembawang Secondary · and more